Frequently Asked Questions

 Q. Who is going to be my employer?
 Will the school place me in a job as a CNA?

 A. While the school cannot guarantee job placement, we work hard to find employment for our students.
 We have successfully placed 100% of our CNAs in Full time jobs.
 While we facilitate your employment, you ultimately decide who you want to work for, the pay rate you will accept, and the shift timings.
+Besides our efforts to place you, you are also encouraged to apply to facilities of your choice to speed up the process.

 Q. How long does it take to receive grant-funded tuition assistance?